cbrightly/content/nautilus/price_index_en.md

 # Price index and financial data computation

-We compute a global price index using data from various exchanges and currencies (United State Dollar, euro, Chinese Yen).
+We compute a global price index using data from various exchanges and currencies (USD, EUR, CNY).
 This global index reflects the general price of the bitcoin across the world and is expressed in US dollars (internally, values in foreign currencies are converted to USD).